 - A. Participates in the placement of approved health professionals for MOA (Memorandum of Agreement, PHS/Commissioned Officers) positions with tribal programs. - B. The Area Recruiter plans, develops, implements, coordinates, and evaluates systems and techniques for recruitment, placement, and retention of health professionals for I/T/U programs.
-Works with relevant individuals in the development of medical residency rotations, medical student clerkships, clinical preceptorships, and volunteers that promote successful future recruitment. - C. Provides technical assistance on the IHS Loan Repayment Program (LRP), Title 38, and credentialing and privileging of licensed health professionals.
+Works with relevant individuals in the development of medical residency rotations, medical student clerkships, clinical preceptorships, and volunteers that promote successful future recruitment.
+Posts positions on the Indian Health Service Job Board to promote vacancy awareness.
+Recruits at various residency programs, medical, pharmacy, mid-level schools/events to promote our region along with Federal and Tribal health or career fairs. - C. Provides technical assistance on the IHS Loan Repayment Program (LRP), Title 38, and credentialing and privileging of licensed health professionals.
 National practitioner data bank (NPBD) queries are performed for those programs requesting this service on a full cost recovery basis. - D. The Area Recruiter works with I.H.S.
 Federal sites and HR in the hiring process of health professionals that are direct hire eligible (Medical Officers, Pharmacists, Nurse Practitioners, Clinical Nurse, Licensed Practical Nurse and Diagnostic Radiology Technician/Technologist).
-The Recruiter works with provider and Federal site on possible use of "Above the Minimum" and Market Pay/Special Pay when necessary then submits all completed documents to HR, ready to go for hiring process. - E. Recruiter works with I/T/Us, HQ and NHSC (National Health Service Corps) offices to promote that ITUs (which are all approved designated NHSC sites) establish and maintain their online NHSC profile web page for possible placement of NHSC scholars or health professionals seeking student loan reimbursement. - F. Program efforts include collaboration with the Area Chief Medical Officer, MOA coordinating staff, Area personnel staff, HQ staff, and I/T/U programs, and support of Area GPRA administrative initiatives.
+The Recruiter works with provider and Federal site on possible use of "Above the Minimum" and Market Pay/Special Pay and 3Rs (Recruitment/Retention and Relocation Incentives) when necessary then submits all completed documents to HR and hiring manager, ready to go for hiring process.
+Each year, manages over 50 various incentives for Federal providers and allied health professionals for review by working with supervisors so current incentives do not lapse. - E. Recruiter works with I/T/Us, HQ and NHSC (National Health Service Corps) offices to promote that ITUs (which are all approved designated NHSC sites) establish and maintain their online NHSC profile web page for possible placement of NHSC scholars or health professionals seeking student loan reimbursement. - F. Program efforts include collaboration with the Area Chief Medical Officer, MOA coordinating staff, Area personnel staff, HQ staff, and I/T/U programs, and support of Area GPRA administrative initiatives.